 There’s no one way to do this.
 It requires a holistic approach and a lot of research.
 Here are three methods that can help estimate the rental return of a property.

 Rule of thumb

 This method is fairly self-explanatory.
 All you need to do is look at similar properties in the area and find out what their advertised rental rates are.

 While this isn’t the most scientific method, it’s an easy way to get a ballpark figure.
-If you’re already renting a property in the area and there’s a big difference between your rental rate and other similar properties, it may indicate that you are overcharging or missing out on a higher cash flow.
+If you have an investment property and there’s a big difference between your rent and other similar properties, it may indicate that you are overcharging or missing out on a higher cash flow.

 Yield measures your return using the property’s annual rental income and the property’s value.

 Yield can be measured as either ‘net yield’ or ‘gross yield’.
-Net yield is the most accurate as it takes into account the property’s expenses.
-Determining what a ‘good’ net yield is depends on the location of the property.
+Net yield takes into account the property’s expenses.
+Determining what a ‘good’ yield is depends on the location of the property.
 CoreLogic’s May Hedonic Home Value has found that gross rental yields in our capital cities range between 2.9 and 5.8 per cent, and between 4.5 and 6.7 per cent in regional areas.

 Yield can tell you a number of things about the price of a rental property.
 For example, the location of a property can affect yield as a more desirable area usually commands a higher price and results in a lower yield.

 Gross Rental Multiplier (GRM) is a common market analysis method used in the initial stages of researching an investment property.